 Preheat the oven to 325°F.

 Line cookie sheets with baking parchment or Silpats.
 Moisten your hands lightly with cold water, divide the paste into 24 to 36 balls and compact them well by rolling them between your palms.
 Space the balls one inch apart on the cookie sheets.

 Press each ball into a pyramid.
 Form the base first: using your thumb and first two fingers, push straight down on the ball to flatten the bottom against the cookie sheet.
 Turn the cookie on its side and this time press down at an angle, to form the first triangular side.
 Rotate 90° and repeat, making sure the second side is equal in size to the first.
 Repeat on the remaining two sides, for a total of four triangular sides plus the square bottom.
 If you remember mustachudos made by a Rhodesli and like that funky pinched bell-blob shape, after you’ve made the pyramid you’ll want to give one last push down on the top with your thumb and first two fingers, which will dimple the peak of the pyramid.
 Who am I to mess with your memories?

 Bake on the center rack of the oven for 25 minutes.
 Mustachudos should be lightly toasted, at most.
 Don’t let them brown (they’ll dry out and crack), and don’t worry if they come out of the oven looking a little pale – they’re done.
 Transfer to a plate or wire rack to cool.

-Mustachudos will store well in an airtight container for about 3 weeks.
-(In my experience, long-term storage is never an issue).
+Mustachudos will store well in an airtight container for about 3 weeks, though in my experience the need for long-term storage has never comeup!